jamoy/awesome-saas-boilerplates-and-starter-kits/README.md

 # Awesome SaaS Boilerplates and Starter Kits Catalog

-Welcome to the Awesome SaaS Boilerplates and Starter Kits Catalog!
-This repository is a curated list of high-quality starter kits and templates categorized by tech stack, framework, and language.
+Welcome to the Awesome SaaS Boilerplates and Starter Kits Catalog.

+This repository is a curated list of high-quality starter kits and templates categorized by tech stack, framework, database and language.
 Whether you're a beginner or an experienced developer, you'll find valuable resources to jumpstart your SaaS projects.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)